vottri/Docker/README.md

 ![d14](https://raw.githubusercontent.com/vottri/Docker/main/images/d14.png)

-List the running containers by using these command.
+List the running containers by using one of these commands.

 ```sh
 docker container ls